jbilander/Meggy/README.md

 **USB connector through-hole anchor pins:**
 1. Apply flux on both sides of the PCB at each anchor pin hole.
-2. Solder from one side — applying flux to the opposite side encourages a clean bleed-through joint, giving a solid mechanical and electrical connection.
+2. Solder from one side — applying flux to the opposite side encourages a clean bleed-through joint, giving a solid mechanical connection.

 ***